About Us

 4. The manuscript is reviewed by the selected reviewer.
 The duty of the reviewer is to objectively assess the content of a scientific article, determine its compliance with the scientific directions of the journal and conduct a thorough analysis of the advantages and disadvantages, while observing the relevant rules of publication ethics.
 The term for reviewing the manuscript by the reviewer does not exceed three weeks.

-Review form developed by the editors and posted on the website.
+The editors recommend downloading and using for reviewing the typical Review form developed by the editors and posted on the website.

 The main aspects to be peer reviewed by the reviewer: